derrod/fakehttpindex/README.md

   -p PORT, --port PORT  Port to listen on (default: 8000) -k, --keep-path       Keep path in filename if only url is supplied
                         (default: false)
+  -l LIMIT, --limit LIMIT
+                        Maximum number of items to show in index (for testing) -o OFFSET, --offset OFFSET
+                        Offset for items to show in index (for testing)

 ```

 Run flask app using python